Dartok-SD/Dartok-SD-s-reddit-bot/README.md

 # Dartok-SD's reddit bot
 Creating a bot just for fun

+Right now all it does is it constantly checks the new section of a subreddit, and if a post contains a word in the list of words then it will add it to the database and notify a user.

 If you want to run this, then you should replace: